FreddieHoy/polyai-calendar/README.md

 Some automated tests have been written for both questions 1 & 2.

-All of these test can be run with the command:
+All of these tests can be run with the command:

 > npm run test